csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **else** current←next only with probability e ΔE/T

 **Figure 4.5** The simulated annealing algorithm, a version of stochastic hill climbing where some downhill moves are allowed.
-Downhill moves are accepted readily early in the anneal- ing schedule and then less often as time goes on.
+Downhill moves are accepted readily early in the annealing schedule and then less often as time goes on.
 The schedule input determines the value of the temperature T as a function of time.

 just one.
 It begins with k randomly generated states.
 At each step, all the successors of all k